With a protective layer of palladium: Solar panels for windows created for the first time in Russia

 Each square meter of the panel is capable of generating up to 150 watts

 In the near future, it is planned to test the modules for durability and reliability.
 The new Building Integrated Photovoltaics (BIPV) technology makes it possible to turn architectural elements into sources of electricity.
-Semi-transparent panels in building facades provide electricity generation, allow daylight into the premises and protect against overheating by reflecting thermal radiation.
+Semi-transparent panels in building facades provide electricity generation, allow daylight to enter the premises and protect against overheating by reflecting thermal radiation.

 The new generation panels demonstrate an optimal combination of transparency and efficiency.
 According to calculations, each square meter of such a surface is capable of generating up to 150 watts of electricity while maintaining transparency above 30%.